Life Insurance with Mallory-Weiss Syndrome.

 - Are you currently taking any prescription medications?

-- In the past 2 years have you been admitted into the hospital for any reason?
+- In the past two years, have you been admitted into the hospital for any reason?

 - Are you currently working now?